Social housing relief

 We can also impose surcharges, in addition to the full CIL charge.

-If the development is sold then the Council must be notified.
+If the development is sold then we must be notified.

 To qualify for social housing relief, a claimant must provide evidence that their development qualifies for the relief.
 In some cases, a disqualifying event may occur whereby the conditions for granting relief no longer apply and so any relief that was granted on the chargeable development can be "clawed back".
 There is a seven year clawback period on social housing relief, effective from the date the development is commenced.
 These events include: